ballerine-io/ballerine-kmp-example/README.md

 - Generate JWT token in your backend which is required to access the Ballerine KYC flow APIs.
 Here is the link to the documentation on how to generate token.
 - Get the Ballerine webview flow service url

-### Integration into Android version of KMP project
+### Webflow Integration steps for Android version of KMP project

 Step 1.
 Add gradle dependency for Ballerine webview in your app-level `build.gradle` file
 ```kt